 Consideration of historic resources is important when planning any type of development project in Alberta.

 Most types of development activities are required to obtain formal approval under the HRA prior to the onset of activities.
+This requirement applies to projects on freehold (privately owned) and crown lands, regardless of where they are located in the province.
 In some instances, a Historic Resource Impact Assessment is required before approval can be issued.

 The need to preserve and study historic resources has long been recognized and is officially reflected in the Historical Resources Act (HRA).

 A key tool for determining if there may be a historic resource concern in a proposed project area is the Listing of Historic Resources.